 I was satisfied at this point, so I pulled out my Sharpie fine point pen and started adding tangles.
 I love working on a larger scale piece and adding tangles to match the size of the color blocks.
 Tangle with the flow of the color, so to speak.

-I wanted to keep this experiment simple, so I stayed with four tangles: printemps, diva dance rock n' roll, tipple, and a variation of crescent moon
+I wanted to keep this experiment simple, so I stayed with four tangles: printemps, diva dance rock n' roll, tipple, and a variation of crescent moon.

 I just let each section run into the next, using those four tangles only.